kafka-developer/ccloud-automation/cfk-compatibility-metrics.md

 ---

-## 5) Future-proof compatibility
+## 5) For future version compatibility of CP and CFK:

-Add rows here as you adopt newer lines whenever a newer version of CFK is available:
+Add rows here whenever a newer version of CFK is available:

 | CP major          | CFK major | Notes                                               |
 | ----------------- | --------- | --------------------------------------------------- |